 The federal Office of National Drug Control Policy (ONDCP), which coordinates the war on drugs, frames the issue as one of reducing drug-related crime and drug-caused health problems by reducing drug use.
 Other organizations frame the issue differently.
-Some groups, for example, frame their position on the drug war in terms of civil rights, religious freedom, or freedom of thought.
+Some groups, for example, frame their position on the drug war in terms of civil rights, religious freedom, or cognitive liberty.

 In recent years, Congress has taken an increasingly punitive stance toward drug addicts and casual users alike.
-A different approach has been taken by certain countries in Europe and elsewhere that are experimenting with less restrictive policies such as decriminalization and "harm reduction" programs.
-The 108th Congress will receive strong encouragement from the Executive Branch to continue on its current path.
+A different approach has been taken by certain countries in Europe and elsewhere that are experimenting with less restrictive policies such as decriminalization and "harm reduction" measures.
+The 108th Congress will receive strong encouragement from the Executive Branch to continue the all-out war on drugs.

-Among the early actions of the 108th Congress was passage of the remaining appropriations for FY2003, including those for the many federal drug control agencies and programs, and passage of the Illicit Drug Anti-Proliferation Act of 2003, designed to control the use of "club drugs" such as MDMA (Ecstasy).
-House hearings have been held on reauthorization of ONDCP (the office of the "Drug Czar") and the National Youth Anti-Drug Media Campaign.
+Among the early actions of the 108th Congress were passage of the remaining appropriations for FY2003, including those for the many federal drug control agencies and programs, and passage of the Illicit Drug AntiProliferation Act of 2003, designed to control the use of "club drugs" such as MDMA (Ecstasy).
+The House Government Reform Committee has marked up and reported, amended, H.R.
+2086 to reauthorize ONDCP (the office of the "Drug Czar") and the National Youth Anti-Drug Media Campaign.

-Other drug control issues likely to be taken up in the first session include the drug control budget for FY2004 and nomination of a new administrator of the Drug Enforcement Administration (DEA) due to the confirmation of the current administrator as Under-Secretary in the new Department of Homeland Security.
+Other drug control issues being taken up in the first session include the drug control budget for FY2004 and confirmation by the Senate of a new head of the Drug Enforcement Administration (DEA) due to the move of the previous DEA administrator to the position of Under Secretary for Border and Transportation Security in the new Department of Homeland Security.

-Other issues could also be the subject of congressional studies, investigations, and oversight hearings, if not legislation.
-These include state ballot initiatives regarding medical marijuana and drug treatment in lieu of incarceration, the effects of state budget deficits on the states' drug control efforts, and the impact of the anti-terrorism effort on the drug war.
-Other current developments concerning the war on drugs, both in the Executive Branch and elsewhere, are of likely interest to the 108th Congress.
-These include the President's drug-control strategy for FY2004, the success of the drug war as measured by national surveys of drug use, and actions taken by DEA against industrial hemp products and medical marijuana providers.
+Additional issues that could be considered by the 108th Congress include state ballot initiatives regarding medical marijuana and drug treatment in lieu of incarceration, the effects of state budget deficits on the states' drug control efforts, and the impact of the anti-terrorism effort on the drug war.

+Current developments concerning the war on drugs that are of relevance to the 108th Congress include the President's drug-control strategy for FY2004, the success of the drug war as measured by national surveys of drug use, and actions taken by DEA against industrial hemp products and medical marijuana providers.